 A few weeks ago the kind folks at Martha Stewart Living sent me their new copper bar set.
 I’m not much of a mixed drink kind of person, more like the ‘1/2 beer with dinner’ type, even though I do have a cabinet stuffed full of liqueur bottles.
 These, however, are used almost exclusively for baking.
-I decided to live it up just a little this December; trade the beer in for something more sassy, and put the new set to good use.
+I decided to live it up just a little this December; trade the beer in for something more sassy, and put the new set to good use with holiday drinks.

 I met Ben from BET Vodka at Molly’s fabulous brunch a few weeks back, and he donated a bottle to make some drinks with.
 I took a fancy to his beautiful vodka bottles at the brunch (I also had a delicious drink made from it), and thought it would go well with pomegranate juice and ginger ale.
 Turns out it does.
 Then I received a few bottles of wine from Seven Daughters – I have had a good number of glasses of it over at the Faux Martha’s house, and knew it would pair wonderfully with something simple.
 Orange juice and Moscato happened at a recent family gathering, and everyone loved it.

-These two drinks are so simple they probably don’t need recipes, but I figured there might be someone like me out there who needs a little help with making party beverages appear fancy, so I thought this might come in handy.
+These two holiday drinks are so simple they probably don’t need recipes, but I figured there might be someone like me out there who needs a little help with making party beverages appear fancy, so I thought this might come in handy.

 As always, all opinions are my own.